On a Class of Dynamical Poisson-Voronoi Tessellations: Palm probability with respect to handovers and applications

 In this section, the reference probability space is $(\Omega,\Fcal,\mathbb P)$, with $(\Omega,\Fcal)$ the canonical space of point processes on $\mathbb{H}^+$.
 So a point $\omega$ is a realization of the point process $\Hcal=\sum_{i\in \N} \delta_{(T_i,H_i)}$.
 One can equip this measure space with the shift $\{\theta_t\}_{t\in \mathbb{R}}$ along the time axis.
 Its action on $\Hcal$ is defined by

 The law $\mathbb P$ of the Poisson point process $\Hcal$ is left invariant by this shift.
 This shift is ergodic for $\mathbb P$.

 Consider the handover point process $\Vcal$, as constructed in Subsection~\ref{subsection:FC-HPP}.
-This point process is stationary ($\theta_t$-compatible) from Lemma~\ref{lemma:stationary_Tcal} and has a positive and finite intensity from Theorem~\ref{theorem:handover_freq1}.
+This point process is stationary ($\theta_t$-compatible, see \cite[Definition 6.1.8]{Baccelli-Bartek-Karray}) using Lemma~\ref{lemma:stationary_Tcal} and has a positive and finite intensity from Theorem~\ref{theorem:handover_freq1}.
 So one can define the Palm probability w.r.t. $\Vcal$ on the probability space $(\Omega,\Fcal)$, which will be denoted as $\mathbb P_{\Vcal}^0$.

 Consider the pairs of points $((t,h), (t',h'))$ of $\mathbb{H}^+$, such that $t'\leq t$ and the condition that $\Hcal(U^{\hat{s}}_{\hat{h}})=0$ holds, where $(\hat{s},\hat{h})$ are the coordinates of the intersection of the two radial birds with heads at $(t,h)$ and $(t',h')$, respectively.
 The sequence of rightmost points of such pairs that are in the support of $\Hcal$ forms a stationary ($\theta_t$-compatible) point process $\Rcal$ on $\mathbb R$. \!
 This point process has a positive and finite intensity.
 So one can define the Palm probability w.r.t. $\Rcal$ (on the probability space $(\Omega,\Fcal)$), which will be denoted as $\mathbb P_{\Rcal}^0$.